Showcasing Examples of Leadership

 In this vein, we host an annual grant competition for projects focused on topics prioritized by the Center’s Public Leadership Board and which speak to effective public leadership.
 We prioritize research on leadership in American political and legal institutions, public policy making, and program implementation that exemplify cutting-edge legal, government, and political solutions.
 Professors and researchers from any discipline at a UW System Institution are welcome to propose projects, as long as they address or have clear implications for public leadership and make important contributions to the pressing policy issues in Wisconsin, highlighted by the Board.

-The Thompson Center will be especially prioritizing leadership research in the areas of Criminal Justice Reform, and the Future of Transportation in Wisconsin during the 2018-19 academic year.
-Application guidelines for which can be found under “Grants” on this website.
+The Thompson Center will be especially prioritizing leadership research in the areas of Preparing for Public Emergencies, Reforming the Administrative State, and Privacy in a Digital Age during the 2020-2021 academic year.
+Application guidelines can be found under “Grants” on this website.

 The Thompson Center also takes the lead on policy matters of the day that call out for greater leadership.
-For example, one area on which the Thompson Center focuses is on criminal justice reform.
+For example, one area the Thompson Center focused on is criminal justice reform.
 Employers across the state of Wisconsin and abroad tell us they have difficulty finding skilled laborers to fill positions.
 At the same time, we have high incarceration rates.
 Wouldn’t it be useful if, when prisoners of low level offenses complete their sentences, they could return to the workforce with skills?
-We suspect so, and are looking into various ways in which we can make prison time more cost effective for governments while also generating long term social benefits.
-Additionally, we examine the use of prosecutorial discretion and civil forfeiture.
-We will continue to work on these and other areas of needed reform.
+How can we make prison time more cost effective for governments while also generating long term social benefits?
+Additionally, we examined the use of prosecutorial discretion and civil forfeiture.